This post on Las Vegas NM was originally published in September 2012. It was updated and republished 5/11/16.

 Then it was on to the historic restored Las Vegas Depot, built in 1899.
 The station, renovated in 2003, is both the town’s Amtrak station and their Visitor’s Center.
 Stop here and pick up the valuable guide to historic Las Vegas put out by the Citizen’s Committee for Historic Preservation.
 It’s free!
 At present two Amtrak trains on the LA to Chicago route, one in each direction, stop every day.
 The Castañeda Hotel, a former Harvey House hotel, lies just north of the station.
-Today it sits forlorn and boarded up, but there may be a buyer for it.
-Perhaps, it will be returned to its former splendor.
+The hotel, in in a seriously deteriorated state, was purchased in 2014 by hotelier Allan Affeldt, owner of Las Vegas’ historic Plaza Hotel and the iconic former Harvey House La Posada in Winslow, AZ.
+He and his team are in the process of turning it into a boutique hotel.
+Tours of the historic property are available through Southwest Detours.
+The company also offers tours of the former Montezuma Castle a former Harvey House as well as the Plaza Hotel.

 From there, we headed to the City of Las Vegas Museum and Rough Rider Memorial Collection.
 The museum has a collection of Las Vegas and Rough Rider memorabilia.
 The town sent at least 20 men to Ride with Roosevelt; there’s a strong connection to the fabled unit.
 The Rough Riders Reunion Association donated the collection to this city where many of their reunions were held.
 The La Castaneda Hotel was the site of the first Rough Rider Reunion held in 1899.
 As mentioned above, Teddy Roosevelt was there for the occasion.

 Driving out of Las Vegas NM, we knew that we’d only scratched the surface of this historic New Mexico town and that we’d be back.